 You Don't Need To Obsess Over Your Social Status If You Just Want A Regular, Fulfilling Social Life

 There's lots of advice out there about how to raise your informal social status.
 Some of it is straightforward: How to have confident body language, how to generally be fun and likable, how to take charge of a group, how to have a calm, self-assured mindset, and so on.
-Other tips are manipulative and Machiavellian: How to make cutting comments to knock others down a peg, how to subtly gossip and ruin your rivals' reputations, etc. (I don't condone that approach, but there is information about it.)
+Other tips are manipulative and Machiavellian: How to make cutting comments to knock others down a peg, how to subtly gossip and ruin your rivals' reputations, etc. (I don't condone that approach, but you can find suggestions on it.)

 There's also plenty about social status that describes it as a key factor to your interpersonal success.
 It paints a world where people are constantly sizing up each other's status, where you'll never be happy if you aren't near the top of the hierarchy, where every conversation or exchange of witty remarks is a hidden battle to determine who's dominant.